Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Abstract

 \section{Abstract}

 Decoding natural language from non-invasive EEG signals is a promising yet challenging task.
-However, current state-of-the-art models remain constrained by three fundamental limitations: \textit{Semantic Bias} (mode collapse into generic templates), \textit{Signal Neglect} (hallucination based on linguistic priors rather than neural inputs), and the \textit{BLEU Trap}, where evaluation metrics are artificially inflated by high-frequency stopwords, masking a lack of true semantic fidelity.
-To address these challenges, we propose \textbf{\methodname{}}, a novel multi-stage framework that enforces signal-grounded generation through four decoupled semantic objectives: sentiment, topic, length, and surprisal.
-We redesign the interaction between the neural encoder and the Large Language Model (LLM) by injecting semantic prompts as Queries and EEG embeddings as Key-Value pairs, strictly forcing the model to attend to neural inputs.
-Furthermore, we move beyond standard translation metrics by adopting N-way Retrieval Accuracy and Fréchet Distance to rigorously assess diversity and alignment.
-Extensive experiments demonstrate that our approach effectively eliminates hallucinations on noise inputs and achieves SOTA performance on these robust protocols.
+However, current state-of-the-art models remain constrained by three fundamental issues: \textit{Semantic Bias}, where outputs collapse into generic linguistic templates; \textit{Signal Neglect}, where models rely heavily on LLM priors to hallucinate fluent text even in the absence of meaningful signals; and the \textit{``BLEU Trap’’}, where high-frequency stopwords inflate n-gram metrics, masking a lack of true semantic fidelity.
+To resolve these challenges, we move beyond conventional end-to-end pipelines and propose \textbf{\methodname{}}, a novel multi-stage framework that enforces signal-grounded generation through four decoupled semantic objectives: sentiment, topic, length, and surprisal.
+We extract these semantic anchors from EEG embeddings directly, then unify them with an \textit{Active Retrieval Decoding} mechanism, compelling the LLM to ground its token generation in the neural signals rather than defaulting to linguistic priors.
+Furthermore, we break the BLEU Trap by establishing a comprehensive evaluation protocol using rigorous retrieval and distribution-based metrics such as Fréchet Distance.
+Extensive experiments demonstrate that \methodname{} effectively mitigates hallucinations on noise inputs and achieves SOTA performance on these robust protocols.
 Code will be released upon acceptance at \url{https://github.com/xmed-lab/SemKey}.